 The truth is that you can spend a lot of money on breastfeeding accessories.
 But you don’t have to.

-I wanted to know which breastfeeding accessories were mom’s favorites.
-I asked moms in breastfeeding support group and on Facebook.
+I wanted to find out which breastfeeding products were mom’s favorites.
+I asked moms in my breastfeeding support group and on Facebook.

 This is what they told me.